-Administration costs (in-year) have been updated to reflect the position as at September 2017 (Table 3), however for future years projections have been rolled forward based on the initial 17/18 budget allocation and known future changes.
-No assumptions have been made with regards to inflation or RPI/CPI increases, however where known, estimates have been made.
+Administration costs (in-year) have been updated to reflect the position as at November 2018 (Table 3), however for future years projections have been rolled forward based on the initial 18/19 budget allocation and known future changes.
+We have made an assumption that some of the administration costs will be subject to modest increases in line with current inflation levels or RPI/CPI increases, however where known, more accurate estimates have been made.

-The estimated costs in relation to FSS accommodation (Pilgrim House) have been included, however it is not possible to provide accurate estimate of costs from 2019 onwards as this is when the first 5-year rent review is scheduled to take place.
+The estimated costs in relation to FSS accommodation (Pilgrim House) have been included, however it is not possible to provide an accurate estimate of costs from 2019 onwards as this is when the first 5-year rent review is scheduled to take place.
 An increase in rent is anticipated, but will be subject to negotiation with the landlord and FSS (and appointed representatives) given the current economic climate in Aberdeen and the current occupancy levels of Pilgrim House.
-A modest increase in IT support costs year-on-year has also been forecast, however there is some potential for these costs to decrease should SG IT revise their rules on charging on a per-asset basis, or should FSS develop a solution which negates the need for official SCOTS devices to access FSS IT systems.
+A modest increase in IT support costs has been reflected based on the position as at November 18, however there is some potential for these costs to decrease should SG IT revise their rules on charging on a per-asset basis, or should FSS develop a solution which negates the need for official SCOTS devices to access FSS IT systems.

 The level of financial provision within the Administration budget has been assumed to largely stay the same, although these assumptions will be revised through our financial forecasting, should we become aware of any material changes - either as a result of cost increases, a revision in the spend classification (from programme to admin) or where we can realise efficiency savings through the work we plan to do on implementing the SG's principles around achieving 'best value'.
+Following a move to a programme based approach in 18/19, we have reallocated some historic programme spend against the administration budget to more accurately reflect the nature of spend (e.g. IT system maintenance and hosting costs).